-Batteries also provide a form of insurance against the risk of electricity prices going up and feed-in-tariffs going down.
+A big enough battery and solar system also give you a similar peace of mind knowing that electricity prices going up and feed-in tariffs going down won't really affect you.

 A properly sized, correctly installed and configured solar battery can reduce your grid use by up to 95%, making you almost immune to electricity and feed-in tariff changes.

-To be clear - no-one knows which way electricity prices and feed-in-tariffs will go.
-But if you have a battery, you won't care!
+To be clear, no one knows which way electricity prices and feed-in tariffs will go.
+But if you have a battery, you won't care.